How to Redirect Your Domain by Setting Up Web Forwarding¶

 - A temporary forward should be used when you are temporarily forwarding your site, such as during maintenance.
 This signals to a search engine that this change should not be indexed because it is only temporary.

 - A masked forward will hide the destination address from users.
 With both a temporary and a permanent forward the user will see the final address of the forward displayed in their address bar.
 However, when using a masked forward the user will see the original address in the address bar no matter where they go to on the forwarded site.
 Be cautious when using this type of forwarding, as it is penalized by search engines.
 Some browsers may show the real address anyway, or even block the content altogether.
 Some browsers may not support frames, which are required for a masked forward to work.
-For most customers, a temporary or permanent forward is the better option.
+For most users, a temporary or permanent forward is the better option.

 It is not possible to create a masked forward using a https link.